christiefhyang/Become-A-Technical-Founder-2025/README.md

 ## Hello World!
 Welcome to the 2025 master class of becoming a TECHNICAL FOUNDER.

 This README page provides a concise overview of the essential knowledge I believe aspiring technical founders should master for success in 2025 and beyond.
 I've included links to my personal notes, integrated directly into the relevant modules.
-To streamline your learning journey, I’ve identified three critical areas where technical founders should focus their efforts:
+An ideal technical entrepreneur is capable of growing the company financially and operationally.
+Cutting-edge software and hardware knowledges help founders make better products and find its market fits.
+While financial knowledges help company make better decisions on mergers and acquisitions in order to either vertically or horizontally integrate resources.
+Understanding the capital markets also help founders make better financing and capital allocation decisions.

 **1) Finance**
 **2) Software**